As a homeowner, you’re probably familiar with the traditional home selling methods — using a real estate agent or choosing to go the FSBO route.

 As a homeowner, you have plenty of options for how you could proceed.
 You could simply ignore the offers.
 But even if your home received an offer without being on the market, there may be some unexpected benefits for you to cash in on.

-Understanding the ins and outs of selling to a private buyer can help you make the right financial choice.
+Understanding the ins and outs of selling a house privately can help you make the right financial choice.

 What is a Private Buyer?